marcus0257/DSA-Term-Project/Splay Tree Implementation/README.md

   - Nodemon (if running in local browser)
   - Body Parser

 We set up a simple web page that contains a form which the user can submit their search into.
 The form sends a POST to the express server we are using as the backend.
-The server then uses child processes to run c++ executables which update a text file containing the current state of the tree, and a json file containing the autofill results, their original index in the list and whehther or not to be displayed as purple in the autofiller.
+The server then uses child processes to run c++ executables which update a text file containing the current state of the tree, and a json file containing the autofill results, their original index in the list and whether or not to be displayed as purple in the autofiller.